Kontsevich-Zorich monodromy groups of translation covers of some platonic solids: Introduction and main results

+A \emph{translation surface} is a Riemann surface $X$ endowed with a nonzero holomorphic 1-form $\omega$.
+These surfaces form a moduli space with a natural $\SL(2, \R)$-action by postcomposition with coordinate charts, and the central subaction by the diagonal subgroup of $\SL(2, \R)$ is known as the \emph{Teichmüller flow}.
+An \emph{orbit closure} is a closed $\SL(2,\R)$-invariant subset of the moduli space.

+Given an orbit closure $\mathcal{M}$ with underlying topological surface $S$, the Hodge bundle is defined as (orbifold) vector bundle induced by $H^1(S; \R)$.
+The \emph{Kontsevich--Zorich cocycle} is the dynamical cocycle over the Hodge bundle induced by the action of a suitable group.
+Different versions of this cocycle can be found in the literature, depending on whether all orbits, $\SL(2, \R)$-orbits or only Teichmüller flow orbits are considered.
+Moreover, Avila--Eskin--M\"{o}ller \cite{MR3717086} prove that the cocycle admits a semisimple decomposition, meaning that it can be split into $\SL(2, \R)$-invariant complementary subbundles.

-The Kontsevich--Zorich monodromy groups encode the homological data of translation surfaces along $\SL(2,\R)$-orbits and have been studied extensively.
+The \emph{Kontsevich--Zorich monodromy groups} encode the homological data of translation surfaces along $\SL(2,\R)$-orbits, that is, how the Kontsevich--Zorich cocycle acts on the Hodge bundle, and have been studied extensively.
 General questions concern the algebraic nature of Kontsevich--Zorich monodromy groups.

-For example, Filip \cite{MR3619303} provided constraints for the Zarsiki closure of the Kontsevich--Zorich monodromy groups of translation surfaces and showed that, at the level of real Lie algebra representations, they must belong to a finite list of matrix families.
-See also Matheus--Yoccoz--Zmiaikou \cite{MYZ} who proved constraints for these groups in the case of square-tiled surfaces.
-Realizability of the matrix families has been studied in \cite{MR3959361, MR3959355, MR3743240}.
-Other algebraic questions concern whether the Kontsevich--Zorich monodromy groups are arithmetic (see Hubert--Matheus \cite{MR4120783} for the existence of an arithmetic monodromy group) and how frequently this is the case Bonnafoux et.al \cite{long}.
+For example, Filip \cite{MR3619303} provided constraints for the Zarsiki closure of the Kontsevich--Zorich monodromy groups of translation surfaces corresponding to strongly irreducible subbundles and showed that, at the level of real Lie algebra representations, they must belong to a finite list of matrix families.
+On the other hand, Matheus--Yoccoz--Zmiaikou \cite{MYZ} proved constraints for these groups in the case of square-tiled surfaces, that is, covers of a torus branched over a single point.
+Realizability of the matrix families has been studied by several authors \cite{MR3959361, MR3959355, MR3743240}.
+Other algebraic questions concern whether the Kontsevich--Zorich monodromy groups are arithmetic (see Hubert--Matheus \cite{MR4120783} for the existence of an arithmetic monodromy group) and how frequently this is the case (see Bonnafoux et.\ al \cite{long}).